HaroldPetersInskipp/ChatGPT-at-Home/README.md

 The purpose is to include additional models and options for use in a locally accessable Large Language Model (LLM) chatbot application

-You can uncomment lines in "app.py" to select the model for use, and a generator function to use
+You can uncomment lines in `app.py` to select the `model` for use, and a `generator function` to use

 More details coming soon